tjwombo/RNSArchipelago/README.md

 3. Search "RnS Reloaded" and install it

 Alternatively, it can be downloaded manually by
-1. Opening the folder where your R2Reloaded mods are usually somewhere like C:\Reloaded-II\Mods
+1. Downloading the .7z file in releases
-2. Unzip the mod that is found in the releases tab and put it into that folder
+2. Dragging it (while still zipped) onto the Reloaded 2 "Configure Mods" screen

 This mod requires two dependencies, reloaded.sharedlib.hooks and RNSReloaded which should be installed automatically regardless of which instalation method you choose.